-If the Hamiltonian H satisfies the above conditions, then it is expected that any initially out of equilibrium state will eventually come to thermal equilibrium.
-Different many-body Hamiltonians were proven to approximately satisfy the above conditions with good precision once the system size is large enough [37-39].
-It also was verified that ETH is violated in integrable systems or systems close to integrability [12, 21, 40].
-There are also systematic approaches to constructing counterexamples to ETH [41].
+There is also an assumption that if the Hamiltonian H satisfies the above conditions, then it is expected that any initial out-of-equilibrium state will eventually come to thermal equilibrium.
+Different many-body Hamiltonians were proven to approximately satisfy the above conditions with good precision once the system size is large enough [40-42].
+It also was verified that ETH is violated in integrable systems or systems close to integrability [12, 21, 43].
+There are also systematic approaches to constructing counterexamples to ETH [44].